stustanet/Vereinsanzeiger/README.md

-# Vereinsanzeiger des StuStaNet e.
+# Vereinsanzeiger of StuStaNet e.
+V.

+A static webpage that displays announcements of the student association StuStaNet e.
 V.

 ## Add a new page